jonatasdaniel/interaptor/README.md

 Interactor is a single purpose object used to encapsulate business logic of the application.
 Inspired by [collectiveidea/**interactor**](https://github.com/collectiveidea/interactor).

-The reason of create another Interactor Ruby gem is because I would like to have object that I could instantiate and pass parameters like a PORO object.
+The reason behind creating another Interactor Ruby gem is: I would like to have an object that I could instantiate and pass parameters in, like a PORO object.
 I'm not a big fan of calling my business objects using class methods.

 ## Usage